derekyin27/MKS22X-Pacman/README.md

 # Description
 We recreated the game Pacman using Java and Processing.
-We've implemented most of its features, with 2 ghosts on the map.
+We've implemented most of its features, with 3 ghosts on the map.
 To control pacman, use WASD, with W going up, A going left, S going down, and D going right.
+You can consume the power-up and kill the ghosts.
 The goal of the game is to eat all of the pellets before the ghosts kill you.
 Have fun!

 # Development Log
 5/20/19